StoneOrbits/VortexEngine/docs/modes.md

 To continue reading about the Menus, go [here](menus.html).

-## Mode Stretching and Chopping

-When a mode is transferred from one device to another there is a step which must occur on the receiving device.
-After the mode has been received and while it is being loaded, the receiving device must make a decision based on the number of leds present in the mode savefile, and the number of leds the device currently exposes.

-If the led count is different between an incoming savefile and the actual device led count, then "stretching" or "chopping" rules are applied.

-The "stretching" rule will apply to a receiver which has more leds than then mode it received, it will repeat the smaller mode across the larger set of leds however many times necessary to fill the leds.
-For example an orbit receiving a duo mode would repeat that 2 led mode 14 times across it's leds.

-The "chopping" rule will apply when a receiver has less leds than the mode it has received, this will simply chop off the remaining leds and only use the ones which fit on the device.
-For example an orbit mode (28 leds) sent to a wired gloveset (10 leds) would chop the remaining 18 leds off and only use the first 10.

 ## Empty Modes

 A lesser known feature of the Vortex Engine is it will automatically skip over empty modes, this means if your device has for example 5 mode slots and you clear out one of the modes so it is "empty" then your device will only have 4 modes and the 5th slot will be effectively gone.